-The Plan Assets section provides detail on the plan assets used for the valuation including a development of the actuarial value of assets (AVA).
-The market value of assets (MVA) earned approximately 4.4% for the plan year ending June 30, 2015.
-The AVA earned approximately 12.6% for the plan year ending June 30, 2015 as compared to the assumed rate of 8.0%.
-The assumed rate is a prescribed assumption mandated by Minnesota Statutes.
+The Plan Assets section provides detail on the plan assets used for the valuation including a development of the Actuarial Value of Assets (AVA).
+The Market Value of Assets (MVA) earned approximately -0.1% for the plan year ending June 30, 2016.
+The AVA earned approximately 7.8% for the plan year ending June 30, 2016 as compared to the assumed rate of 8.00%.
+The assumed rate is a prescribed assumption mandated by Minnesota Statutes, and is at the very upper end of the reasonable range.
+According to the NASRA survey, the most common assumption for statewide plans is currently 7.50%.
+Use of a 7.50% return assumption would produce a deficiency greater than shown above.